 All employees can report integrity concerns.
 Additionally, any stakeholder that has a business relationship with Helsinn can report integrity concerns as well.

-All Helsinn Code of Conduct and Third parties’ code of conduct violations shall be reported, including but not limited to:
+All Helsinn Code for Caring and Supplier Code of Conduct violations shall be reported, including but not limited to:

 – Employee relations and human resources issues, such as harassment, discrimination, improper workplace conduct

 – Violations of our policies on gifts, entertainment and hospitality

 All reporting is done confidentially.
 This means that information about your concern will only be shared with a limited number of people on a strict need-to-know basis.
 Information will only be disclosed outside this small group if we are required to do so by law or an important public interest is at stake.
 In principle, we are obliged to inform the implicated person that a complaint has been filed against him/her, but your identity will not be disclosed.

 When you file a report (in person, in writing, online or by phone), please provide as much detailed information as you have to enable Helsinn to assess and investigate your concern, such as:

 – The background, history and reason for the concern

 – Names, dates, places and other relevant information

 – Any documents that may support your report

 A report can only be followed up if it contains sufficient information and there is a reasonable possibility of obtaining further information